-Thanksgiving is our signature collection of holiday resources first created in October 2001, in response to 9/11.
-We wanted to give Americans new ways to experience Thanksgiving as we all struggled to recover from the terrible assault on our nation.
+Thanksgiving is our original Freedom's Feast holiday celebration.
+First created in October 2001, it was a response to 9/11 as we all struggled to recover from the terrible assault on our nation.

 We began with a ceremony and expanded over the past decade to include the offerings below.

-Thanksgiving, America’s most universally celebrated holiday, is an ideal time to reflect on what makes our nation special.
+We all love Thanksgiving, America’s most widely celebrated holiday.
+Its purpose, centerpiece meal and universal appeal give us the opportunity to reflect on what makes our nation special.

 Ceremonies to Choose

-Ceremonies create a framework to help us stop and think about why we've gathered.
+Ceremonies help us to stop and think about why we've gathered.
 They remind us that the holiday we celebrate has a unique purpose.
 We offer a range of ceremonies from the simple “Try a Slice” to our full version with its many variations.
-Some ceremonies were created by others to make their own traditions for friends and family.
-We hope you enjoy our ceremonies and are inspired to create your own.
+Some of the ceremonies we offer were created by others to make their own traditions for friends and family.
+We hope you enjoy our options and are inspired to create your own.
+Conduct them wherever your group gathers and you want their attention--usually before eating!

-A Memory Harvest (using stories to honor and remember those who cannot be with us at our Thanksgiving Table)
+A Memory Harvest (use stories to honor or remember those who cannot be with us at our Thanksgiving Table)

-Freedom's Feast Thanksgiving Original Ceremony (sparks conversation about why we are thankful to be Americans)
+Freedom's Feast Thanksgiving Ceremony (sparks conversation about why we are thankful to be Americans)

-There is no right or wrong way to use Freedom's Feast.
-Your way is best when it works for you.
-Choose one or more of our celebration ideas to add to your current Thanksgiving practice.
-Whatever choice you make will help to involve everyone and provide new ways to share your stories, history, and special talents across generations.
+Choose the way that works best for you and add one or more of our celebration ideas to add to your current Thanksgiving practice.
+Whatever choice you make will help to involve everyone and provide new ways to share stories, history, and special talents across generations.

 Create a Keepsake